YohanMeyer/ChiasmusExtractor/README.md

 The repository containing all work concerning data retrieval and annotation for our Master's Theses.

-## Global specifications for the annotation tool
+## Global specifications for the extraction pipeline

-### Goal : provide a tool for efficient annotation of chiasmi
+### Goal : provide a pipeline for efficient extraction and annotation of chiasmi (and antimetabole)

 #### First step : candidate extraction
 __Input__ : Text containing chiasmi candidates \